Which is the Best Red Reishi Mushroom Extract For You?

-Posted by Nootropics Depot on February 19, 2018
+Posted by Nootropics Depot on 19th Feb 2018

 Nootropics Depot offers both a 1:1 and 8:1 extract of Red Reishi mushroom.
 We are often asked which Red Reishi extract is best.
 Our previous blog discussed our 1:1 and 10:1 Cordyceps extract, and our Reishi is similar, but not the same.
 Let's take a look at the differences between these two high quality mushroom extracts, and help you decide which Red Reishi is right for you.

 Before we discuss the differences between the extracts, we would like to discuss sourcing.
-Our Red Reishi extracts start their journey deep in the Mountains of China on the farms of Nammex Organic Mushrooms.
+Our Red Reishi extracts start their journey deep in the Mountains of China.
 The mushrooms are grown according to certified organic practices and in environments with very little pollution.
 This leads to mushroom extracts that are very low in heavy metals and very high in the bio-active compounds, since we use the whole fruiting bodies.
-As you may have read elsewhere, some competitors have actively lobbied against using mushroom products from China, with the claim that their air pollution causes very high levels of heavy metals to accumulate in the mushroom fruiting bodies.
+As you may have read elsewhere, some competitors have actively lobbied against using mushroom products from China, with the claim that Chinese air pollution causes very high levels of heavy metals to accumulate in the mushroom fruiting bodies.
 Similarly, there have also been concerns over Chinese quality control when it comes to mushroom extracts; which, as some allege, is allowing many heavy metal-laden products to enter the United States.
 We find that these statements are being made not from a place of concern or scientific merit, but to try and discredit whole fruiting body mushroom extracts, and dissuade people from trusting them.
 Why would someone do this?
 Well, if you are a vendor in the United States selling low-quality mycelium on grain products, and word starts getting out about how these products don't contain the proper active ingredients they should, and are full of a bunch of rice/starch filler to pad the polysaccharide numbers, what is your only real defense?
 To obfuscate and try to seed doubt in the alternatives.
 The science is pretty clear, and the word is starting to get out.
 Mycelium on grain products are not mushrooms, and do not contain the same actives as real whole fruiting bodies do.
 It's very hard to defend against that, and try to convince people that real mushrooms are worse than ground up myceliated rice.
 So rather than admit they are selling low-quality products, and make a change, they spread fear.
 "It's China, so they must have tons of pesticides and heavy metals."
 Not only is that a poor argument easily seen through, it's easy to prove wrong with testing.

 So, can products from China contain heavy metals or too low of active ingredients?
 Sure, just as they can from anywhere.
 However, when you use a company that cares about quality, and are going above and beyond GMP testing practices, you don't have to worry.
 Testing and quality control are what protects you as consumers.
 Taking that into consideration, the argument some of our competitors have made only solidifies our position; and it certainly doesn't make myceliated rice a good alternative.
 You can always rest assured that mushrooms you buy from Nootropics Depot will be safe and have the appropriate level of active ingredients.